Skip to content

 However, looking at the proportions,

-the amount of dashi is about 3 times that of egg.
+there is about 3 times more dashi than egg.

-This means that most of the chawanmushi is made up of dashi.
+This means that most of chawanmushi is composed of dashi.

-Therefore, differences in water can significantly affect the finished product.
+Therefore, differences in water can greatly affect the final result.

 Premium Japanese chawanmushi served with wooden spoon